Have You Received an IRS Penalty Notice for a Late Form 3520-A?

 Consider, for example, a Canadian Tax-Free Savings Account (TFSA) or a UK Individual Savings Account (ISA).
 Contributions to these accounts and account earnings are all taxable in the United States because they are not considered qualified retirement accounts under IRC Section 401(a).
 This is true whether or not they are considered foreign trusts.
 Also, they might contain foreign mutual funds, taxed to death in the US under the PFIC rules.
 But do they meet the regulatory definition of a trust?
 Unfortunately, the IRS has not ruled on this question, so we are left to our own means to figure this out.

-If you're considering investing, or if you happen to own one, comb through the trust agreement and try to find where it talks about the responsibility of the financial institution (trustee) to the account holder (beneficiary).
+If you're considering investing, or if you happen to own a tax-favored foreign account, comb through the trust agreement and try to find where it talks about the responsibility of the financial institution (trustee) to the account holder (beneficiary).
 Does it talk about their "fiduciary duty"?
 Is the trustee really a "trustee" or just the manager of an account?

 Also, the idea of a trust, as the regulation explains, is to protect and conserve trust assets "for beneficiaries who cannot share in the discharge of this responsibility."
-If the TFSA or ISA gives you an unrestricted right to invest in anything you want to, it probably violates the regulatory definition of a trust.
-Again, we have no idea what the IRS might say about this.
+If the tax-favored foreign account gives you an unrestricted right to invest in anything you want to, it probably violates the regulatory definition of a trust.

 Canadian RRSP and RRIF